You want a ghostwriter to pen a memoir that reflects your thoughts and feelings, life story, and philosophy.

 My name is Ruby Peru.

-I’m a biographer, and I’m here to write your memoir.
+I’m a ghostwriter, and I’m here to write your memoir.

 I don’t write stand-up routines.